 Finesse Training (Ex)

 At 1st level, a thief gains Weapon Finesse as a bonus feat.
 In addition, starting at 3rd level, she can select any one type of weapon that can be used with Weapon Finesse (such as rapiers or daggers).
 Once this choice is made, it cannot be changed.
-Whenever she makes a successful melee attack with the selected weapon, she adds her Dexterity modifier instead of her Strength modifier to the damage roll.
+Whenever she makes a successful melee attack with the selected weapon, she adds her Dexterity modifier (this bonus is halved if she has a level in another non-prestige class and this is not her favored class) instead of her Strength modifier to the damage roll.
 If any effect would prevent the thief from adding her Strength modifier to the damage roll, she does not add her Dexterity modifier.
 The thief can select a second weapon at 11th level and a third at 19th level.